 - 1. QF contracts, which may be aggregated by fuel type. - 2.
 Aggregations of supply contracts, each of which is less than 1 MW. - 3.
-Contracts that expired prior to January 1, 2019. - 4.
+Contracts that expired prior to January 1, 2020. - 4.
 Supplemental or related contracts for the shaping and/or firming of wholesale energy delivered to the LSE. - 5.
-Contracts for the purchase of tradable renewable energy credits without energy.
+Contracts for the purchase of tradable RECs without energy.